dgatf/smartport_bluetooth/README.md

 This is a Frsky Smartport client for devices with bluetooth written in Python 3 and Kivy

 - Support for bluetooth 2.
-It doesn't work with bluetooth 4 (BLE)
+Bluetooth 4 (BLE) not supported
 - Support for ACCST X series.
-It doesn't work with D series or ACCESS protocol
+ACCST D series and ACCESS protocols not supported
 - Supported OS: Linux, OS X and Windows

 ## Installation